 Written by

 In a world grappling with the pervasive issue of drug abuse, understanding its roots and effective treatment options become paramount.
 Globally, an estimated 271 million people, or roughly 5.5% of the population aged 15-64, have engaged in drug abuse at least once, underscoring the alarming scale of this challenge.
-The ease of initiation into substance abuse, often stemming from societal pressures, highlights the urgency for comprehensive awareness.
+The ease of initiation into substance abuse often stems from societal pressures, highlighting the urgency for comprehensive awareness and drug abuse management.

-Effective treatment, however, is a beacon of hope.
+Effective drug abuse treatment, however, is a beacon of hope.
 Across the globe, statistics reveal that evidence-based interventions have demonstrated significant success rates.
-From counseling and therapy to medication-assisted treatments, the spectrum of intervention varies, aiming to programs spanning weeks while others extend to months, emphasizing the need for tailored approaches to achieve lasting recovery.
+From counselling and therapy to medication-assisted treatments, the spectrum of intervention varies, aiming to programs spanning weeks while others extend to months, emphasising the need for tailored approaches to achieve lasting recovery.

 What is Drug Abuse?